Defence of democracy and neutrality

 - online gambling, speculation for war profiteering, failed debt management by individuals and governments (strategic corruption).

-Fear of change, the anxiety resulting from economic and societal change has been described as the error code of the Jewish religion as waiting for the Messias while at the same time not wanting him to come because of not knowing if the Antichrist will come instead, as was induced by the right-wing extremist and Nazi-eugenisist Antisemitism of the Antichrist who stole the capital, of what I have become a victim and have described in earlier German posts.
-The German journalist Peter Hahne who is a Christian, says that a society without belief in something making life worth living, causes people to believe in demons and false religion such as fear of climate change.
+Fear of change, the anxiety resulting from economic and societal change has been described as the error code of the Jewish religion as waiting for the Messias while at the same time not wanting him to come because of not knowing if the Antichrist will come instead.
+The German journalist Peter Hahne who is a Christian, says that a society without belief in something making life worth living, causes people to believe in demons and false religion such as the irrational fear of climate change.
+I have done a lot of scholarly research into these aspects in the context of the offenses of finance industry, bureaucracy and antisemitism of which I have been personally affected and posted some articles on this blog, mainly in German.
+I had to remove all earlier posts on this personal blog, because they have been hampered with.
+Backup files, journals with notes were taken, or changed.
+This has left me with bewilderment and I have thus included some of this work into this lengthy article, which I had written at first to commerate Swiss resistance during World War II and the anniverseries listed in the beginning of this article, after having visited the opening of the exposition in the Gotthard fortress in September 2024.

 Definitions of warfare

 War has often been about ideologies and ressources, such as energy scources and materials.
 There are wars going on right now, but neither in Switzerland, Germany or the US.
-Some experts speak of the Wars Russia against Ukraine and in the Middle East as being World Wars, because of the world-wide public attention they are getting through media and internet, other governments sending weapons, advice and putting on political pressure.
+Some experts speak of the Wars Russia against Ukraine and in the Middle East as being World Wars, because of the world-wide public attention they are getting through media and internet, with other countries governments sending weapons, advice and putting on political pressure.
 But still, there is nothing near the political, economic, military and humanitarian catastrophes of before and during World War II in Switzerland, Germany and most other European and western societies.
-As a political economist, who has personally been heavily affected by this change to the worst, I mention the following terms:
+As a political economist, I mention the following terms:

 - economic and financial warfare